Classifying strict discrete opfibrations with lax morphisms: Examples and applications

+This is very different from the 2-classifier described by Mesiti in \cite{mesiti2classifiersDenseGenerators2025}, which we described in \cref{mc-002P}!
 There is no contradiction though, since Mesiti's 2-classifier is for the 2-category \([C, \Cat]_{\strict}\) of indexed categories with \emph{strict} natural transformations between them.
-Classification therein is significantly different, since, as we have seen above, classifying maps are in general not strict \(T\)-morphisms.
+Classification therein is significantly different, since, as we have seen above, classifying maps are seldom strict \(T\)-morphisms.
 Indeed, one can see that a strict \(T\)-morphism \(B \to \underline {\Set}\) necessarily classifies a trivial opfibration, i.e. ones of the form \(\pi _X:\underline {E} \times B \to B\) for a fixed category \(E\). \end{example}

-\begin{example}[{Symmetric monoidal categories}] Rather famously, symmetric monoidal categories are the \emph{strict} algebras for a 2-monad \(T\) on the 2-category \(\Cat\) of categories.
-Explicitly, if \(\Finset^{\cong }\) is the (skeletal) groupoid of (standard) finite sets and bijections and \(i : \Finset^{\cong } \hookrightarrow \Cat\) is the inclusion of the finite discrete categories, then \(T C\) may be defined as the bijective-on-objects/fully-faithful factor of the inclusion \(\mathsf{Tree}_{0,2}(C) \to \Finset^{\cong } /^{\colax} C\) from the free pointed magma of nullary-or-binary trees with leaves labeled in C to the colax slice of the finite discrete categories and bijections over \(C\), sending a tree to its set of leaves.
+\begin{example}[{Opfamilial 2-monads}] Let's expand on \cref{djm-00KC}.
+Rather famously, symmetric monoidal categories are also the \emph{strict} algebras for a 2-monad \(T\) on the 2-category \(\Cat\) of categories.
+Explicitly, if \(\Finset^{\cong }\) is the (skeletal) groupoid of (standard) finite sets and bijections and \(i : \Finset^{\cong } \hookrightarrow \Cat\) is the inclusion of the finite discrete categories, then \(T C\) may be defined as the bijective-on-objects/fully-faithful factor of the inclusion \(\mathsf{Tree}_{0,2}(C) \to \Finset^{\cong } /^{\colax} C\) from the free pointed magma of nullary-or-binary trees with leaves labeled in $C$ to the colax slice of over \(C\), sending a tree to its set of leaves.